floss1138/dbDotCad/README.md

 For example:
-`1-123-23-1234_C My Ace Design.dwg` for site 1
+`s1_123-23-1234_C My Ace Design.dwg` for site 1
-`002-456-078-4567-AD_new_office_fist_floor.dwg` for site 002.
+`s2_456-078-4567-AD_new_office_fist_floor.dwg` for site 2.
-The entry will become `2-456-078-4567-AD_new_office_fist_floor.dwg` after processing.
+The entry will become `s1_33-078-4567-AD_new_office_fist_floor.dwg` after processing.
-The `2-456-078-4567` part will form the database key once concatonated with the block handle.
+The `s1_33-078-4567` part will form the database key once concatonated with the block handle.

 Note that CAD drawings must have a unique master name.
-i.e. the N-N-N-N part MUST be unique.
-The revision identifier should be in UPPER CASE.
+i.e. the sN_N-N-N part MUST be unique.
+The alpha revision identifier should be in UPPER CASE.
 This format will be checked and enforced (using a regex that can be easily modified for other requirements) For AutoKAD the .dwg extension is necessary.
 Spaces in file names are common, even if undesirable these are allowed.
+Hyphens should be avoided as they can be interpolated by scripts as subtraction operators.
+Names beginning with numbers cannot be used as mongoDB collection names without delimiting.
+Leading zeros can be problematic.
+Unfortunately the N-N-N format is common in drawing names.

-The database ID for each Block will be created by appending the Handle to the N-N-N-N part of the document title with a + separator. '`D57B8+2-456-78-4567`
+The database ID for each Block will be created by appending the Handle to the sN_N-N-N part of the document title with an underscore separator. `'D57B8_s2-456-78-4567`

-This creates a totally unique reference for each block within the database.
+This creates a totally unique reference for each block within the database and depending on the naming convention can provide a site and area reference.

 Block identifying information will be unique so file revision data is not needed for block attributes.
 Block attribute data (meta data) is independent of the drawing.